Include from GitHub to Confluence Cloud

 Requirements

-To include data from GitHub Enterprise, it must fulfill these requirements:
+To include data from GitHub Enterprise, it must fulfil these requirements:

 When GitHub Enterprise content is included in Confluence, Include GitHub will try to connect from the outside to your network.
 It will find the IP via public DNS and tries to connect to your GitHub instance.
 Therefore your firewall must allow traffic from the outside.